Coarse Personalization: Empirical application

+We now examine the performance of our coarse personalization solution by quantifying profits across different numbers of available segments.
+Table \ref{tab:Profits-table-by-treatments} shows the percentage of expected incremental profits recouped by coarse personalization compared to full personalization.\footnote{Expected incremental profits are defined as additional expected profits over the expected baseline profits of not targeting anyone.} Figure \ref{fig:Profit-to-granular} plots the coarse personalization's expected incremental profits across a hundred bootstrap iterations.
+The lines represent the bootstrap means and the bands represent one bootstrap standard deviation.
+Full personalization corresponds to issuing $2,206$ unique treatments in our scenario when rounding to three significant figures.

+We find that with three unique treatments, we recoup around $99\%$ of the full personalization's expected profits and with five unique treatments, we recoup over $99.5\%$ of the full personalization's expected profits.
+These results suggest the firm is able to match almost all of the full personalization's expected profits by using only a handful of unique segments with our coarse personalization solution.

-In Figure \ref{fig:Treatment-assignments-10}, we plot the optimal treatment values, $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$, across individuals as well as the individuals' assigned treatment.
-The optimal treatment values represent the treatment values in each treatment dimension for the individuals under fully granular personalization.Table \ref{tab:Treatment-assignments-10} provides the treatment values for the assigned treatments and their segment size.
-The expected incremental profits for each individual under the assigned treatment is provided on the vertical axis and a plane at zero expected profits is provided for reference.\footnote{Expected incremental profits are defined as additional expected profits over the expected baseline profits of not targeting anyone.} The points represent the optimal treatment values $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$ across individuals and the colors represent their assignments to the unique treatments.
-The shape of the points represent whether the assigned treatment is a dollar off (circle) or a percentage off (triangle) promotion.\footnote{For example, the rightmost yellow circular point represents and individual whose optimal treatment values, $t_{i,1}^{*},t_{i,2}^{*}$, are close to five dollars off and twenty percent off.
-That individual is assigned to treatment or segment six which is a $2.79$ dollar off promotion.
-This assignment generates around five dollars in expected incremental profits for the firm. }
+To visualize our solution, we can turn to Figure \ref{fig:Treatment-assignments-10}, which plots the optimal treatment values, $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$, across individuals and segment assignments for ten segments ($L=10$).
+The optimal treatment values represent the treatment values in each treatment dimension for the individuals under full personalization.\footnote{For example, the rightmost yellow circular point represents an individual whose optimal treatment values, $(t_{i,1}^{*},t_{i,2}^{*})$, are close to five dollars off and twenty percent off.
+That individual is in segment six and is assigned a $2.79$ dollar off promotion.
+This assignment generates around five dollars in expected incremental profits for the firm.} Table \ref{tab:Treatment-assignments-10} provides the treatment values for the segments' assigned treatments and their segment sizes.
+The expected incremental profits for each individual under the assigned treatment is provided on the vertical axis and a plane at zero expected profits is provided for reference.
+The points represent the optimal treatment values $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$ across individuals and the colors represent their assigned treatment.
+The shape of the points represents whether the assigned treatment is a dollar off (circle) or a percentage off (triangle) promotion.